TheoEwzZer/MyRpg/README.md

 ### TECHNICAL REQUIEREMENTS

-This project, being the last project of the module, the following requierement are the mathematical and technical parts which has to be present in your final project:
+This project, being the last project of the module, the following requierement are the mathematical and technical parts which has to be present in your final project :

 - A collision system including moving and static elements with different shapes.
 - Camera movements (zoom, translation, rotation).